Jennifer K. Bell, M.H.S., PA-C

 Application Process and Deadlines

-The Admissions Committee of Lock Haven University's Physician Assistant Program welcomes applications for the 2018-2019 admissions cycle beginning on April 27th, 2018.
+The Admissions Committee of Lock Haven University's Physician Assistant Program welcomes applications beginning in late April with each application cycle for the class to be seated the following May.
 Potential students should apply to the program through the Centralized Application Service for Physician Assistants (CASPA).

 Candidates are eligible to apply if they will complete all prerequisite courses prior to the start of the program in May.

 - A baccalaureate degree from a regionally accredited institution

 - A cumulative grade point average of at least 3.0 on a 4.0 scale

 - Satisfactory completion of all prerequisite courses (B or better) listed below:

 - 1 Course of Organic Chemistry (at least 3 credits)

 - Human Anatomy